fluxnet/ONEFlux/README.md

 - **NO SUPPORT.** We are not offering any kind of support for the code at this time (including creation of GitHub issues).
 This is so we are able to concentrate in improving the code and creating a more usable set of steps within the pipeline.
 This version of the code is intended to offer insight into how some of the steps work, but not a fully supported codebase.
 Once the code is more mature, we will revise this approach.

 - **NO CODE CONTRIBUTIONS.** Following the same reasoning for not offering support at this time, we will not accept code contributions for now.
-Once the we have a more mature code and development process we will revise this approach (and start encouraging contributions at that point).
+Once we have a more mature code and development process we will revise this approach (and start encouraging contributions at that point).

 - **Execution environment requirements.** Many of the steps of the ONEFlux codebase have very specific requirements for the execution environment, including how the intermediate files are formatted, what outputs were generated successfully, execution logs being in place, etc. For this reason, it might be difficult for someone else to run this code if there are any unexpected conditions.
 Someone familiar with Python and C coding and Unix environments might be able to navigate and remedy errors, but the current version of the code is not intended to be "friendly" to the user (we hope to improve this in upcoming versions).